ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 ## Conclusion

 This concludes the introduction of the tutorial.
-You should now have a basic knowledge of ESMValTool and our community.
+You now have a basic knowledge of ESMValTool and our community.
 The following episodes will walk you through the installation, configuration and running your first recipes.

 {% include links.md %}